OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 1. On the **Authentication** pane, find the `https://localhost:3000/fallbackauthdialog.html` and change it to use the app service URL you saved previously.
 For example, `https://contoso.sso.azurewebsites.net/fallbackauthdialog.html`.
 1. Save the change.
 1. In the left sidebar, select **Expose an API**.
-1. Change the **Application ID URI** to use the app service URL you saved previously.
+1. Change the **Application ID URI** to use your app service URL you saved previously.
 For example, `api://contoso-sso.azurewebsites.net/628050c7-8d46-4f8f-a393-ac22eb688477`.
 1. Save the changes.

 ## Build and deploy